-In 1915 Bethlehem Steel, who built the Golden Gate Bridge, was one of the first U.S. employers to provide free English language instruction to its immigrant workforce.
+In 1915 Bethlehem Steel, which built the Golden Gate Bridge, was one of the first U.S. employers to provide free English language instruction to its immigrant workforce.
 With 8.8 million immigrants currently eligible for citizenship, the National Immigration Forum is expanding this idea through a new initiative.

 New American Workforce facilitates accessible citizenship assistance through a two-step process that targets legal permanent residents at their workplace.